Cost of solar panels in Nebraska (2024)

 Local permits and fees

-Don't forget about the bureaucratic side of things.
+Don't forget the bureaucratic side of things.
 You need various permits to install your solar panels legally, and these come with fees.
 The costs and types of permits you need can vary by location, so check with your local government to get the specifics.
+Professional installers usually take care of this part for you.

 Other cost factors